Views of Kanye West: Mental health

 West was diagnosed with bipolar disorder in 2016.
-His 2018 album Ye discussed his struggles with mental health, including the diagnosis, and its cover art contains the statement "I hate being Bi-Polar, it's awesome".
+His eighth studio album Ye (2018) discussed his struggles with mental health, including the diagnosis, and its cover art contains the statement "I hate being Bi-Polar, it's awesome".
 In December 2018, West said that he stopped taking bipolar medication six months prior as he believed it was negatively impacting the quality of his musical output, declaring that he could not have made his albums My Beautiful Dark Twisted Fantasy and Watch the Throne while medicated.

 In a 2022 interview with record executive Wack 100, West alleged that his previous diagnosis of having bipolar disorder was a misdiagnosis from a Jewish doctor, believing that he is "more autistic than bipolar."
-In a 2025 interview with Justin Laboy, West would state he had been formally diagnosed with autism at the suggestion of his wife.
+In a 2025 interview with Justin Laboy, West stated that he had been formally diagnosed with autism at the suggestion of his wife.

 Books

 Although West has written several books, he has shown aversion to books and the act of reading.
-During a 2022 episode of Alo Yogas "Alo Mind Full" podcast, West said that he "actually haven't read any book [sic]", adding on that "Reading is like eating Brussels sprouts for me."
+During a 2022 episode of Alo Yogas "Alo Mind Full" podcast, West said that he "actually haven't read any book," adding on that "reading is like eating Brussels sprouts for me."